kwtc/error-monitoring/README.md

 # [WIP] Error monitoring

-A web API for collecting app errors (BugSnag lite).
+A web API for collecting app error events (BugSnag lite).

-The API will support registering and retrieving app error reports as well as setting up webhooks to facilitate report notification to other apps.
+The API will support registering and retrieving app error events as well as setting up webhooks to facilitate event notification to other apps.

-The purpose of the API is not to be used as a log but rather just a notification system so some sort of report cleanup functionality will also be added at some point.
+The purpose of the API is not to be used as a log but rather just a notification system so some sort of event cleanup functionality will also be added at some point.

 Dotnet client implementation [Kwtc.ErrorMonitoring.Client](https://github.com/kwtc/error-monitoring-client-dotnet)

 ## Features
 - [X] [Containerization](#containerization)
 - [X] [API key authorization](#api-authorization) (simple)
-- [X] Post error reports
+- [X] Post error events
-    - [X] Post single error report
+    - [X] Post single error event
 - [ ] Request error events
     - [ ] Get single event by identifier
     - [X] Get all events by client and app identifier